Hello, Guiga here. Thanks for being here.

 And I even asked for the contribution and feedback from my readers to make sure I didn’t forget anything!
 And I realize that many of you were moving to France to start or run their business and that you all had something in common: A fear that the French bureaucracy is too overwhelming to complete successfully.

-French bureaucracy takes a big part in the expat struggle.
+French bureaucracy played a big part in the expat struggle.
 And my goal is to help you by giving you the tools to gain autonomy and confidence in your capacity to settle in France.
-And to do that you need a working sequence, a FORMULA.
+To do that you need a working sequence, a FORMULA.

 And if you use it right, you’ll be able to settle in the long term and meet the conditions to apply for a French passport.